Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/functionality/screensaver.md

 The Wallpaper Engine screensaver is activated through Windows itself, if the screensaver is not working correctly, please double-check to see if any of the default Windows screensavers work correctly for you.
 Check the Windows screensaver settings and your Windows energy settings to make sure that your screensaver is configured with the correct timeout that you expect and that Wallpaper Engine is set as your active screensaver.

 The screensaver will be installed in `C:\Windows\System32\wpxscreensaver64.scr`, make sure no antivirus app is deleting this file by mistake or preventing it from being installed.
 You can also manually uninstall the screensaver by deleting that specific file, but be sure to not delete any other important Windows files in the `System32` directory when doing so.

+## Turning off the Wallpaper Engine screensaver

+If you do not want your wallpapers to appear as fullscreen screensavers after a few minutes of inactivity, you can turn off the Wallpaper Engine screensaver functionality.
+Simply open the **Windows screensaver settings** and set the screensaver to **None**.
+No more actions are needed, you can re-enabled the screensaver functionality in the future by following the steps at the top of this article.